obakanue/course-summaries/mamn01.md

 As a start you will have a workshop for setting up the enviroment in Android Studio and testing the individual assignment "Hello Sensor".
 This assignment is only pass or fail.

+All code should be put on GitHub, where your mentor is to be invited as well.
+All borrowed code has to be referenced, and it is desirable in this project since you will be able to focus more on the design rather than function.

+The presentation of the work in progress is supposed to be like an elevator pitch.
+It is desirable to use powerpoint as an aid during the presentation.
+You should also send the slides one day before the presentation.

 ### Report
 You are as mentioned to write an report where you describe your design process.
 You will find the template on [Moodle](http://moodle.lth.se).

+The report consists of:
+* Theory
+* Method
+* Explanation of motivation of design decisions
+* Explanation of the prototype

+Keep the report updated everytime you work on the project.

+You will leave feedback on eachothers reports.

+### Individual reflection
+You will also write an A4 paper of your individual experience from the project, it should be around 450-750 words.

+These are the content titles:
+* My greatest contribution to the project.
+* My project members greatest contribution to the project.
+* What I've learned from the project.
+(Most important part)

 ## Repetition of Terminology
 This part is meant to jugg a bit of your memory from past terminology from previous courses.